Khaja: Region

 It is one of the famous sweets of Silao and is related to emotions of all Magadh people.
 It is also offered as an offering Magadh.
 International sweets of Magadh.

 Khajas from Silao and Rajgir in Bihar are almost entirely similar to baklava, whereas the ones from Odisha and Andhra Pradesh are made with thicker pastry sheets, and are generally hard.

 Preparation

-The batter is prepared from wheat flour, mawa and oil.
+The dough is prepared from wheat flour, mawa and oil.
 It is then deep fried until crisp, before being soaked in a sugar syrup known as Paga, the pastry absorbing the syrup.
-Kaja served in of Kakinada, a coastal town of Andhra Pradesh, are served dry on the outside and soaked with sugar syrup on the inside.
+Kaja served in Kakinada, a coastal town of Andhra Pradesh, are served dry on the outside and soaked with sugar syrup on the inside.

 Khaja sweet is popular in Magahia and Bihari in Magadha.
 This sweet is a part of Chhath Puja, given as a gift at the daughter's wedding in Magadh Bihar.

 Geographical indication (GI) tag

 In December 2018, the popular delicacy from the Nalanda district of Bihar, known as Silao khaja, has been given a Geographic Indications Registry (GI) tag by the Geographical Indications Registry in Chennai.
 Tourists who visit the Buddhist sites of Rajgir and Nalanda also enjoy silao khaja.